-Now, four years later, my testosterone has increased fourfold and I feel like I’m in high school again.
+Now that my four-year burnout recovery timeline is over, my testosterone has increased fourfold and I feel like I’m in high school again.
 Here’s how it can happen to a seemingly healthy guy with a pretty typical schedule.

 how to recover from job burnout

-Four years ago I hit rock bottom on the burnout scale.
+In 2017, I hit rock bottom on the burnout scale.
 I was desperate to know how to recover from burnout.
 It was all hands on deck.

 Nothing too out of the ordinary, right?
 When you’re on the path to burnout, you think you can ride the adrenaline train for years longer.
 You think, “I’ll pump the brakes once I get that promotion.”